 On the features front, we have focused on enhancing the Proton Mail user experience while building out core security features.

 Here are some of the major features we launched in 2018 (on top of many smaller features):

-- With Address Verification, we reduce the possibility of man-in-the-middle attacks by allowing you to save your contact’s public key into your digitally signed Encrypted Contacts.
+- With Address Verification(new window), we reduce the possibility of man-in-the-middle attacks by allowing you to save your contact’s public key into your digitally signed Encrypted Contacts(new window).
 We are the only email provider (encrypted or not) with this underappreciated feature.

-- For Proton VPN, we launched native apps for Android, macOS, and iOS in record time (three apps in under one year).
-We also launched a command line tool for Linux.
+- For Proton VPN, we launched native apps for Android(new window), macOS(new window), and iOS(new window) in record time (three apps in under one year).
+We also launched a command line tool for Linux(new window).

 In 2019, we plan to continue with a number of unique educational initiatives as we push for a safer, more private, and more responsible Internet.
 To make it easier than ever to join the more private Internet that we are building, we will continue to focus on feature and product development.

 For Proton Mail, our ambitious goal is to launch version 4.0 (with encrypted search), conversation view and multi-user support on mobile, and an encrypted calendar in 2019.

 For Proton VPN, we plan to further increase the size of our server network to encompass at least 50 countries by the end of 2019.
 We are also planning a lot of enhancements to our recently launched native applications as they mature.
 We plan to keep Proton VPN’s emphasis on security and privacy.